Do you want the best business phone service for your WordPress site?

 - CallHippo – Best freemium virtual phone service

 Nextiva is one of the most popular business phone and call forwarding services for small businesses.
-It’s easy to use and offers amazing features.
+It’s known for its ease of use, advanced features, and call management.
 Nextiva is an affordable service, which means small business websites can easily benefit from it.
 It has a web-based panel to manage your calls, voicemails, and faxes.

-Nextiva has a VOIP service that enables you to do free domestic calling, call routing, transfer voicemails to emails, and more.
+Nextiva has a business VOIP service that enables you to do the free domestic calling, call routing, transfer voicemails to emails, and more.
 Their VOIP service is advanced yet beginner-friendly and easy to use.
 Other than that, the primary perk of using Nextiva is that it’ll provide you with a registered toll-free number which means your users can connect with you for free.
-It also offers other services like live chat, call analytics, CRM, etc.
+It also offers other services and add-ons like live chat, call analytics, hold music, CRM integrations, etc.

 RingCentral is a hassle-free business phone service that can be used by small-to-large scale businesses easily.
-Like all other top business phone services, RingCentral comes with a call waiting option, call transfers, a multi-line phone system, call forwarding, conference calls, video conferencing, and more.
+Like all other top business phone services, RingCentral comes with tons of calling features like a call waiting option, call transfers, a multi-line phone system, call forwarding, conference calls, video conferencing, and more.